ftrihardjo/Continuous-Control/README.md

 A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
 The goal was to get an average score of +30 over 100 consecutive episodes.

 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
-Each action is a vector with four numbers, corresponding to torque applicable to two joints.
+Each action is a vector with four numbers, corresponding to torque applicable to two joints where each element of the vector is between -1 and 1.
 The results are for environment version two with twenty agents.

 Install the following packages using pip:
 ```